sims4toolkit/s4tk-vscode/samples/HowToUseS4TK.md

   listed in `destinations`.

-Dry Run: Runs the build process, but does not actually write any files other than `BuildSummary.txt` (this is useful for debugging to make sure your build script is actually running how you intend it to, before it starts overwriting your existing built files).
+Dry Run: Runs the build process, but does not actually write any files other than `BuildSummary.json` (this is useful for debugging to make sure your build script is actually running how you intend it to, before it starts overwriting your existing built files).